DeclanChidlow/vale.rocks/src/posts/the-implementation-of-this-site.md

 ### Hero Puddle

 On the [landing page](/) of my site, I have an interactive fluid simulation.
 Very much inspired and based on [the one by Arjun Nair](https://batmannair.com/puddle.js), my implementation ([`puddle.js`](/assets/scripts/puddle.js)) is greatly simplified and provides greatly improved performance.
+You can play with it [over on CodePen](https://codepen.io/OuterVale/pen/emOeyQM).

 ### Comments